psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 Obviously enough, we can't just put our signals into _homogeneous_ container like `std::vector` because of different event signatures.
-Fortunately, the C++ standard library provides `std::tuple`, an integer-indexed _heterogeneous container_ which solves our needs (alternatively, we can use a tag-indexed heterogeneous container, such as `boost::fusion::map`).
+Fortunately, the C++ standard library provides `std::tuple`, an integer‐indexed _heterogeneous container_ which solves our needs (alternatively, we can use a tag‐indexed heterogeneous container, such as `boost::fusion::map`).
 With the help of `std::tuple`, we can define an observer table for our `Window` class as shown
 below: